 After many months of research, discussion and debate, the committee agreed the wording for the monument and a design submitted by renowned local sculptor Matthew Thompson.

 In November 2018 we signed a contract for the monument with Matthew.
 In addition, Cork County Council generously offered us an excellent site for the monument on Lower Road, at the entrance to Ballinacurra village which we hope will be renamed Bransfield Green.

-We will be unveiling the monument on the Lower Road in his home town of Ballinacurra at 2pm on the 25th January 2020, just five days prior to the 200th anniversary of Edward Bransfield’s expeditions sighting of the Antarctic mainland for the first time.
+In front of a crowd of 350-450 people we unveiled the monument on the Lower Road in his home town of Ballinacurra at 2pm on the 25th January 2020, just five days prior to the 200th anniversary of Edward Bransfield’s expeditions sighting of the Antarctic mainland for the first time.

 Sponsors and Supporters: Thanks to the generosity of many organisations and individuals we successfully raised the funds needed for the project.
 Details can be found on our Home Page.

 SCULPTURE BY MATTHEW THOMPSON:

 Sculptor Matthew Thompson with the Edward Bransfield Monument.